jamesmh/PersonalBlog/source/_drafts/Dependency-Injection-In-NET-Core.md

 Now imagine `A` and `B` both rely on service `C`.

-If `C` is a scoped service, and since scoped services resolve to the same instance for the same HttpRequest, both `A` and `B` will have the exact same instance of `C` injected.
+If `C` is a scoped service, and since scoped services resolve to the same instance for the same HTTP request, both `A` and `B` will have the exact same instance of `C` injected.

-Hopefully that's not too confusing. 😜
+However, a different `C` will be instantiated for all other HTTP requests.

 ### Transient